sarsurgithub/CLD/Labo03/c3-part-i-loading-tools.md

 [Explanation - about ]
 ```

-* Did this test really test the load balancing mechanism?
+* Did this test really test the load-balancing mechanism?

 ```
 [Explanation]